Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 ### Dealing with high memory (or storage) complexity

 The memory complexity of each rule or parametric rule is displayed in the Live Statistics panel in the Certora Prover reports.

-Memory complexity is measured by two values *graph size*, and *longest path*.
-Graph size indicates how often memory is updated in the rule overall.
-Longest path indicates how many updates any given internal memory variable (e.g. the storage of a given contract, or a given ghost variable) is getting at the most.
-Note that form of memory, i.e. EVM memory, EVM storage, ghost variables, or ghost functions, is counted here.
-Both measures indicate how much work the SMT solvers have to do to figure out (non-)aliasing of memory references.
+% if we would want to slim it down to graph size only, we could write this:
+% Memory complexity is measured by
+% the *number of updates* statistic.
+This statistic indicates how often an update
+% to memory is performed anywhere in the rule.
+Note that any form of memory, i.e.
+%  EVM memory, EVM storage, ghost variables, or ghost functions, is counted here.
+% This number gives rough estimate of how much work the SMT solvers have to do to
+% reason about (non-)aliasing of memory references.

+The Certora Prover performs a decompilation of bytecode in a way that all EVM primitives can ultimately be modeled as SMT constructs.
+This process introduces key-to-value mappings for EVM memory and EVM storage.
+Additionally the CVL specification may introduce ghost mappings.
+The Prover runs static analyses to reduce the load on these mappings by splitting them into smaller pieces, (smaller mappings or scalar variables), but this is not always possible and some mappings usually remain in the final SMT formula.

+Under this model, the "Graph size" is a measure of how many times we store into a key-value mapping such as memory, storage, or a ghost function.
+The "Path" is a measure of the longest chain of writes performed on one of the mappings.
+In both cases, a smaller number indicates a less difficult problem for the Prover to solve.

 % :align: center
 ```{figure} memory-complexity-field.png